protontypes/open-sustainable-technology/README.md

 - [fundiversity](https://github.com/funecology/fundiversity) - Provides a lightweight package to compute common functional diversity indices.
 - [pygbif](https://github.com/gbif/pygbif) - Making the data of the Global Biodiversity Information Facility API accessible via Python.
 - [funrar](https://github.com/Rekyt/funrar) - A package to compute functional rarity indices, it quantifies how species are rare both from a functional and an extent point of view.
+- [BioCLIP](https://github.com/Imageomics/bioclip) - A foundation model for the tree of life, leveraging the unique properties of biology captured by TreeOfLife-10M, namely the abundance and variety of images of plants, animals, and fungi, together with the availability of rich structured biological knowledge.

 ### Conservation and Restoration
 - [forestatrisk](https://github.com/ghislainv/forestatrisk) - A Python package to model and forecast the risk of deforestation.